informatics-isi-edu/echo_lab_assistant/docs/DataRetrieval.md

 readable way

 ## get_well_sample_assignment_intent(well_number) method
-Finds the sample that was assigned to the well_number variable during the experiment returns an alexa readable phrase telling what sample was assigned to that well
+Finds the sample that was assigned to the well_number variable during the experiment. returns an alexa readable phrase telling what sample was assigned to that well

 ## get_sample_well_assignment_intent(sample) method